jesnyder/mapClinical/README.md

 # mapClinical
-An interactive map of clinical trials using a mesenchymal stormal cell therapeutic intervention
+An interactive map of clinical trials using a mesenchymal stromal cell (MSC) therapeutic intervention.
+Group the trials based on the source of the MSCs - allogeneic, autologous, both, or undeclared.
+All trials are assigned to one group.

 Explore the map here:
 https://jesnyder.github.io/mapClinical/